-I have loved writing this guide because Cardrona is one of our favourite ski resorts in New Zealand because of the size and varied terrain.
+I loved writing this guide because Cardrona is one of our favourite ski resorts in New Zealand because of the size and varied terrain.
+And it’s only getting bigger with the addition of the Pringles Area in 2020 and Soho Basin in the next couple of years!
 Cardrona is located on the South Island of New Zealand, in the Otago Region, between Queenstown and Wanaka.

 Getting TO cardrona

-It is a bit more of a distance from Queenstown compared to Coronet Peak or The Remarkables but we believe it's definitely worth the drive.
+A little further from Queenstown compared to Coronet Peak or The Remarkables but it's definitely worth the drive.
+And if you’re staying in Wanaka, it’s very close.
 Give yourself about 70 mins to get there from Queenstown or 35 mins from Wanaka.
 As with most roads in the region, the drive is super scenic - particularly from Queenstown where you will drive across the Crown Ranges.
 If this is your first time, give yourself some extra time because you'll want to take a photo or two along the way.

 Always check the snow report before leaving so that you are aware of the road conditions and whether you need to carry chains with you.
 During severe weather, it is common for the Crown Range Road to close so stay safe and check the report before you go!
 If the Crown Ranges are shut, you can still get to Cardrona from Queenstown via Cromwell and Wanaka.
 So don't dismiss on a great powder day - just give yourself an extra 20-30 mins for the journey through Cromwell.

-The last part of the journey to Cardrona Alpine Resort is via gravel road that stretches about 12kms from the intersection of Cardrona-Valley Road.
-If you don't feel like driving the gravel road, a shuttle is available from the start of the unsealed road.
-It costs $15 return for adults and $10 return for kids.
+The last part of the journey to Cardrona Alpine Resort is via gravel road that stretches about 12kms from the intersection of Cardrona Valley Road.
+If you don't feel like driving the gravel road, a shuttle is available from the Pine Trees carpark (there are no pine trees in it!), about 1km up from the Cardrona Valley Road.
+It costs $10 return for adults and $5 return for kids.
 If you don't have a car, Cardrona operates a bus service from Queenstown, Arrowtown and Wanaka direct to the resort.